 Airlines usually have their own requirements for the carriage of animals in the cabin.
-The most popular restrictions for the animals include harness, muzzle, or vest.
+The most popular restrictions for the animals include harnesses, muzzles, or vests.
 Besides, a special kennel is usually needed since the animal cannot occupy a seat or an exit row.
 More detail on the rules of different airlines concerning the transportation of animals can be found on their websites.

 If the airline refuses to authorize the pet to fly in the cabin, you can carry your emotional support pet in the hold with other pets.
 In addition, there are now pet-friendly airlines, where any animal can travel next to its handler.

-To certify a pet as a legitimate emotional support animal, a pet handler must obtain a certificate from a psychologist or psychiatrist.
+To register as an emotional support animal, a pet handler must obtain a doctor’s letter from a psychologist or psychiatrist.
 The certificate should detail why a man needs such endorsement.
 To get an ESA you will need serious reasons.
-The man must have a diagnosis that involves the presence of the animal as a therapy.
+The man must have a diagnosis that involves the presence of the animal as therapy.